-The only time I do play video games with a female is when my twentyish-year-old granddaughter, Sierra, comes to visit at holidays.
+The only time I do play video games with a female is when my twentyish-year-old granddaughter, Sierra, comes to visit at the holidays.
 My wife, Cindy, very rarely plays with me even though I bought her own controller.
 Cindy will only play certain games.

 Most discussions about video gaming focus on males.
 This is only half the population.
 Women obliviously play and buy video games.
 How many women young and old play video games?
 What kind of games are women playing?
 Also, why are women playing video?

 Women and video games is a new subject for me and probably a lot of others as well.
 Let’s explore this together.

 Who are the Female Gamers?
 I bet you know one!!!

 The usual stereotype of a so-called “gamer” is mostly young, mostly nerdy and most definitely male.
 This has never been further from the truth.